Lars Nootbaar Player Props: Cardinals vs. Royals

-On Friday, Lars Nootbaar (.625 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the Kansas City Royals, whose starting pitcher will be Dylan Coleman.
-First pitch is at 8:10 PM ET.
+On Saturday, Lars Nootbaar (.675 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
+First pitch is at 7:10 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-5 with two doubles) against the Rays.
+He racked up three hits (going 3-for-4 with a double and an RBI) in his most recent appearance against the Royals.

 Lars Nootbaar Game Info & Props vs. the Royals